 C. Comparison of median numbers of days requests were pending as of end of fiscal year:

 2677 requests for expedited processing received; 120 requests for expedited processing granted

 E. Other narrative statements describing component efforts to improve timeliness of FOIA performance and to make records available to the public (e.g., backlog-reduction efforts; specification of average number of hours per processed request; training activities; public availability of new categories of records):

 Bureau of Prisons

 The Bureau of Prisons made inmate location information, which was previously available through a written request, available on the BOP Web site.
 This resulted in a significant reduction in the number of simple requests received and processed.

 Civil Rights Division

-of implementing an electronic redaction program.
+DEA is currently in the process of implementing an electronic redaction program.

 Executive Office for United States Attorneys (EOUSA)